getreu/tp-note/docs/source/tpnote--manpage.md

     informs you only about failures.
 A '`warn`' level message means, that not all functionality might be available or work as expected.

->   Use '`-b -d trace`' for debugging templates and configuration files.
-If
+>   Use '`-b -d trace`' for debugging templates and '`-V -b -d trace`' for
-    the HTTP server (viewer) does not work as expected: '`-n -d debug`'.
-If your text editor does not open as expected: '`-n -d info --edit`'.
+    debugging configuration files.
+If the HTTP server (viewer) does not work as expected: '`-n -d debug`'.
+If your text editor does not open as expected:
+    '`-n -d info --edit`'.
 Or, to observe the launch of the web browser: '`-n -d info --view`'.
 The option '`-d trace`' shows all available template variables, the templates used and the rendered result of the substitution.
     This is particularly useful for debugging new templates.
 The option '`-d off`' silences all error message reporting and also suppresses the error pop-up windows.

 >   Note, under Linux, when `-d trace` is given, no pop-up messages appear.
     Instead, the logs are dumped to the console from where you started Tp-Note.